Rationing in the United Kingdom: Health effects

 In December 1939, Elsie Widdowson and Robert McCance of the University of Cambridge tested whether the United Kingdom could survive with only domestic food production if U-boats ended all imports.
 Using 1938 food production data, they fed themselves and other volunteers one egg, 1 lb of meat and 4 oz of fish a week; 1/4 imppt of milk a day; 4 oz of margarine; and unlimited amounts of potatoes, vegetables and wholemeal bread.

 Two weeks of intensive outdoor exercise simulated the strenuous wartime physical work Britons would likely have to perform.
 The scientists found that the subjects' health and performance remained very good after three months; the only negative results were the increased time needed for meals to consume the necessary calories from bread and potatoes, and what they described as a "remarkable" increase in flatulence from the large amount of starch in the diet.
 The scientists also noted that their faeces had increased by 250% in volume.

 The results – kept secret until after the war – gave the government confidence that, if necessary, food could be distributed equally to all, including high-value war workers, without causing widespread health problems.
-Britons' actual wartime diet was never as severe as in the Cambridge study because imports from the United States avoided the U-boats, but rationing improved the health of British people; infant mortality declined and life expectancy rose, excluding deaths caused by hostilities.
+Britons' actual wartime diet was never as severe as in the Cambridge study, because imports from the United States avoided the U-boats, but rationing improved the health of British people; infant mortality declined and life expectancy rose, excluding deaths caused by hostilities.
 This was because it ensured that everyone had access to a varied diet with enough vitamins.
-Blackcurrant syrup and later American bottled orange juice was provided free for children under 2, and those under 5 and expectant mothers got subsidised milk.
+Blackcurrant syrup and later American bottled orange juice was provided free for children under 2.
+Those under 5 and expectant mothers got subsidised milk.
 Consumption of fat and sugar declined while consumption of milk and fibre increased.

-Standard rationing during the Second World War
+Standard food rationing during the Second World War

 The standard rations during the Second World War were as follows.
 Quantities are per week unless otherwise stated.